 So texture isn’t just about the inside of the cake these days, it’s about making something unique, impressionable and down right gorgeous!
 Here’s some of our favourite ways to use textures to impress when cake decorating.

 1. Rustic Royal Icing – Give these designs a go, using a palette knife with a royal iced finish, alternatively you can also do these designs in buttercream if you are not wanting a completely white finish… pretty them up with sugar flowers for details.
+You can get Royal Icing Mix and all you have to do is ‘just add water’.

 2. Ruffles & Sequins – Yes, it is technically two techniques but my gawwd they go well together!
 Check out Kara’s Couture homemade sequin tutorial for an easy way to create your very own edible sequins in the video below!